dominykasbrezgys/rentalcars.com/README.md

 Instructions:
 1. Checkout CarsParser.jar to your local directory
 2. Locate to directory of CarsParser.jar via terminal
-3. Use command: java -jar CarsParser.java
+3. Use command: java -jar CarsParser.jar
 4. Wait until you see message 'Press Enter to stop server.'

 Outputs for each task for parsing http://www.rentalcars.com/js/vehicles.json can now be accesed via